uk-gov-mirror/defra.ffc-demo-web/README.md

 By default, the start script will build (or rebuild) images so there will rarely be a need to build images manually.
 However, this can be achieved through the Docker Compose [build](https://docs.docker.com/compose/reference/build/) command:

 ```
+# Authenticate with FFC container image registry (requires pre-configured AWS credentials on your machine)
+aws ecr get-login --no-include-email | sh

 # Build container images
 docker-compose build
 ```

 ### Start and stop the service

 Use Docker Compose to run service locally.

 `docker-compose up`